ssorj/transom/README.md

 the published site lives under a directory prefix, as is the case for GitHub Pages.
 The default is "", the empty string.

-**site.extra_input_dirs** - A list of directories to watch for changes.
+**site.config_dirs** - A list of directories to watch for changes.
 If any file changes in these directories, the whole site is re-rendered.
 The default is a list with one item, `config`.

 **site.ignored_file_patterns** - A list of shell globs for excluding input files from processing.
 The default is `.git`, `.svn`, `.#*`,